JSBmanD/docs/pages/deep-linked-ads/facebook-app-install-ads.md

 ![Example Ads Table](/_assets/img/ingredients/deep-linked-ads/view-ad-link-data/analytics-table.png)

+[block:callout]
+{
+  "type": "note",
-!!! note "Interacting with your data"
+  "title": "Interacting with your data",
-	Breakdown and compare aspects of your Ad campaigns' performance by using the `Compare by +` button to add a parameter to split the data displayed data by.
+  "body": "Breakdown and compare aspects of your Ad campaigns' performance by using the `Compare by +` button to add a parameter to split the data displayed data by."
+}
+[/block]

 	Then use the `and +` button to refine the data displayed to gain deeper insight into the performance of your Ad campaigns.